skube/ant-design/docs/react/introduce.en-US.md

 We provide `antd.js` `antd.css` and `antd.min.js` `antd.min.css` under `antd/dist` in antd's npm package.
 You can also download these files directly from [![CDNJS](https://img.shields.io/cdnjs/v/antd.svg?style=flat-square)](https://cdnjs.com/libraries/antd), [![](https://data.jsdelivr.com/v1/package/npm/antd/badge)](https://www.jsdelivr.com/package/npm/antd) or [unpkg](https://unpkg.com/antd/dist).

-> **We strongly discourage loading the entire files** this will add bloat to your application and make it more difficult to receive bugfixes and updates.
-Antd is intended to be used in conjunction with a build tool, such as [webpack](https://webpack.github.io/), which will make it easy to import only the parts of antd that you are using.
+> **We strongly discourage loading the entire files** this will add bloat to your application and make it more difficult to receive bugfixes and updates. `antd` is intended to be used in conjunction with a build tool, such as [webpack](https://webpack.github.io/), which will make it easy to import only the parts of antd that you are using.

-> Note: you should import moment before using antd.js after `3.0`.
+> Note: For `antd` versions 3.0+, you must import `moment` before using.

 ## Usage